iobroker-community-adapters/ioBroker.onvif/README.md

 ## Data points

-onvif.0.IP_PORT.events Events of the camera like e.g. motion detection
+onvif.0.IP_PORT.events Events of the camera like e.g. motion detection.
+Sometimes you have to trigger the event to see it.

 onvif.0.IP_PORT.general General information about the cameras